We are a family of 4 that includes 2 full-time working parents, one toddler, and one baby 😉

 SEO is one of the best free ways to drive traffic to your website.

 What is SEO writing?

 SEO writing refers to writing the copy or content for your website in a way that helps it to rank high in search engine results.

-SEO writing could include writing texts for your website pages like the about page, product/ service descriptions, and content for your blog.
+SEO writing could include writing texts for your small business website pages like the about page, product/ service descriptions, and content for your blog.